KritikaM11/Crome-Extension/README.md

 ## 🎯 Features
 - 🎯 **Save Input** - Manually add any URL to your list
 - 🌍 **Save Tab** - Quickly save the active tab’s URL
+- ❌ **Delete Individual Link** - Click the ❌ button next to a saved link to remove it
 - 🗑 **Delete All** - Remove all saved links with a double-click
 - 💾 **Local Storage Support** - Your links are saved even after closing the browser